xyshell/blog/source/_drafts/cfa-note.md

 - Type II: Known future amount(s) but uncertain payout dates(s)
 - Type III: Uncertain future amount(s) but known payout dates(s)
 - Type IV: Uncertain future amount(s) and uncertain payout dates(s)

+### Immunization

+Steps to compute Portfolio statistics:

+1. Project the time to receipt (starting with the nearest to most distant) of every portfolio cash flow.
+2. Determine the aggregate portfolio cash flow in each period.
+The analysis uses six-month periods.
+3. Determine the portfolio IRR that equates future cash flows with the current market value of the portfolio.
+4. Use that IRR to determine the PV of each future cash flow from Step 2.
+(The sum of those PVs will be the current portfolio market value.)
+5. Calculate the PV weight (w) to apply to each payment as its PV (Step 4) divided by the sum of the PVs.
+6. For each cash flow, multiply its (w) by its time until receipt(t).
+The sum of the (w)(t)s is the portfolio's Macaulay duration.
+Duration is normally expressed in years, so if the cash flow periods were in six-month increments, divide by 2 (two six-month periods in a year) for annual duration.
+7. Portfolio dispersion is computed as the weighted average variance of when each cash flow is received around portfolio duration.
+(Remember, duration is just the weighted average of when all the cash flows are received).
+8. Portfolio convexity can be computed by summing for each cash flow: [(t)(t + 1)(w)] and then divide this sum by (1 + portfolio $IRR_{periodic}$)2.

+note:
+- Portfolio statistics should be used for ALM work rather than traditional weighted average calculations based on each bond.
+With flat yield curve, there's no diff.
+In an upward-sloping yield curve, portfolio duration and cashflow yield (i.e. IRR) will be higher-than-average duration and YTM of the bonds because portfolio statistics reflect all cash flows (and return) to be received and the longer maturity bonds will impact the portfolio for a longer time.
+- The goal of the immunized portfolio is to earn the initial portfolio IRR, not the average YTM of the bonds.
+Earning the IRR means the portfolio will grow to a sufficient FV to fund the liability.

+$$
+\text{convexity} = \frac{\text{Macaulay duration}^2 + \text{Macaulay duration} + \text{dispersion}}{(1 + \text{periodic IRR})^2}
+$$

+The dispersion and convexity will indicate the risk exposure of the immunization strategy to structural risk from shifts and twists in the yield curve.

+#### Cash flow matching strategy

+the safest approach, may allow accounting defeasance to legally set aside assets dedicated to meet the liability (both to be removed from the B/S)

+bullet, barbell, Laddered portfolios (created by bonds directly or target-date bond ETFs)

+#### Duration matching strategy

+more flexible and generally practical approach to funding multiple liabilities.

+for single liability:
+-  PVA >= PVL
+-  $MD_A$ = $MD_L$
+-  minimize Convexity

+for multiple liabilities:
+- PVA >= PVL
+- $BPV_A = BPV_L$
+- $C_A >= C_L$ slightly

+#### Contingent immunization (CI)

+a hybrid active/passive strategy.
+As long as a surplus is significant, the portfolio can be actively managed. if the strategy is unsuccessful, the surplus will shrink, and the portfolio must be immunized before the surplus declines below zero

 ### Hedge Duration Gap between PVA and PVL